Adaptive Weighted Multi-View Clustering: Optimization

 \subsection{Update $\Ub^{(s)}$}

 To simplify the notation, we omit the view index $(s)$ for the derivations of the inner iteration.
-Minimizing the objective function $\mathcal{O}$ for $\mathbf{U}$ is equivalent to minimizing the objective function

-Taking the derivative of $\mathcal{O}_1$ with respect to $u_{ij}$ while taking into account of the nonnegative constraint on $u_{ik}$, and using the complementary slackness condition $\Psi_{ik}u_{ik}=0$, where $\Psi_{ik}$ is the Lagrange multiplier for the constraint $u_{ik}\geq 0$ leads to the multiplicative update rule of $u_{ik}$:
+Taking the derivative of $\mathcal{O}_0$ with respect to $u_{ij}$ while taking into account of the nonnegative constraint on $u_{ik}$, and using the complementary slackness condition $\Psi_{ik}u_{ik}=0$, where $\Psi_{ik}$ is the Lagrange multiplier for the constraint $u_{ik}\geq 0$ leads to the multiplicative update rule of $u_{ik}$: